SpaceX's latest rocket-recovery gambit misses

 The net affixed to Mr. Steven was upgraded since the last attempt to recover a fairing in May.
 The company said in a tweet the new net is four times larger, aiming to offer the falling fairing a wider target.

 SpaceX said the ship encountered strong winds on Wednesday.
-The crew on board was able to see the fairing's decent but was unable to capture it.
+The crew on board was able to see the fairing's descent but was unable to capture it.

 Wednesday's launch was SpaceX's 14th mission so far in 2018.
 The company hopes to launch 30 times before the end of the year, which would mark the company's busiest year yet by far.